CartoDB/carto-vl/README.md

 ## Submitting Contributions

 You will need to sign a Contributor License Agreement (CLA) before making a submission.
 [Learn more here.](https://carto.com/contributions/)

-## License

-This project is licensed under the BSD 3-clause "New" or "Revised" License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Development